abhimishra01/pikagram/README.md

-# Pikagram is a Photo Gallery Application
+# Pikagram is a Photo Gallery Applicatio
-#### Pikagram is a PhotoGallery Application that has features such as Upload, Like, Comment, Delete and Authentication.
-Similar to any other Photo Gallery Keep application.
 - Built using React JS
-- Backed with Firestore
+- Backed with Firesbase

-### In the project directory, you can run:

-### `npm start`
+## Features :
+- Add new pictures
+- Like & Delete
+- User authentication

+## Tech Stack Used :
+-   React js
+-   Firebase Auth
+-   Firebase Storage
+-   Firebase Firestore